First-time Home Buyer Guide and Mortgages | HSBC

 - Credit report fee

-- Interest from the date of the closing to the first monthly payment
+- Interest from the date of the closing to the date of the first monthly payment

 - Mortgage Insurance Premium (if applicable)